Reading the Mind in the Eyes Test - Revised (RMET-R)

 Fully Implemented:

-• ✅ Four-option forced-choice format
+- ✅ Four-option forced-choice format

-• ✅ Correct answer key for automated scoring
+- ✅ Correct answer key for automated scoring

-• ✅ Response time measurement per item
+- ✅ Response time (latency) measurement per item

-• ✅ Practice trials with feedback
+- ✅ Practice phase with correct/incorrect feedback

 Not Yet Implemented:

-• ❌ Child version (simplified terms and stimuli)
+- ❌ Child version (simplified terms and stimuli)

-• ❌ Short-form version (10-12 items for screening)
+- ❌ Short-form version (10-12 items for screening)

-• ❌ Adaptive administration based on performance
+- ❌ Adaptive administration based on performance

 Configuration Parameters